pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

             ```

     * Grant permissions by associating IAM with Pod or with ServiceAccount

-        1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based accesscontrol (RBAC) resources in the `${namespace}`.
-This step could be skipped when using TiDB Lightning to restore.

-            {{< copyable "shell-regular" >}}

-            ```shell
-            kubectl apply -f backup-rbac.yaml -n ${namespace}
-            ```

-        2. If you grant permissions by associating Amazon S3 IAM with Pod or with ServiceAccount, youcan ignore `s3.access_key_id` and `s3.secret_access_key`.
-Fill in the placeholders with yourconfigurations and save it as `secret.yaml`.
+        1. If you grant permissions by associating Amazon S3 IAM with Pod or with ServiceAccount, you can ignore `s3.access_key_id` and `s3.secret_access_key`.
+Fill in the placeholders with your configurations and save it as `secret.yaml`.

             {{< copyable "" >}}